 Marcus Strang presented at PTEC 2019 on the hygrothermal performance of engineered wood multi-story buildings in Australian tropical and subtropical climates highlighting a framework for modelling durable assembly designs.
 The conference abstract can be viewed by clicking the image below.

 Chief Investigator - Dr Paola Leardini was a panellist at the recent Brisbane Open House Event - Tall Timber Buildings & Taking on Climate Change.
 This event was open to the public and displayed 25 King Street, which is inspired by the environmental benefits and versatility of timber and showcases timber from roof to floor.
 The 9-storey plus ground superstructure utilises a combination of revolutionary engineered Cross-Laminated Timber (CLT) and glulam (glue laminated timber).
 It is the tallest timber office building in Australia, if not the world.

-Two featured presentations from the 23rd International Passive House Conference in China are showcased focussing on the area of sustainability.
-Jason Quinn, of Sustainable Engineering Ltd. of New Zealand, presented his his paper: PHPP and LCAQuick, An integrated life cycle assessment toolset.
-Jason was joined by Marcus Strang, of the University of Queensland, who presented his paper: Material Benefits and Risks of Cross Laminated Timber for Passive House Construction in Subtropical Climates.
-Both Jason and Marcus are experienced Passive House Designers.
+The Passive House Institute showcases a presentation from the 23rd International Passive House Conference in China focussing on the area of sustainability.
+Marcus Strang, of the University of Queensland, presents his paper: Material Benefits and Risks of Cross Laminated Timber for Passive House Construction in Subtropical Climates.

 - Assess hygro-thermal performance of multi-storey CLT buildings in the Australian context.